 Wipe cupboard fronts.

-Water container plants.
+Water house plants.

 Wipe down bathroom sinks and faucets.